Absolute Combinatorial Game Theory: universes and their provisos

-Moreover, we may identify a game in any universe with its normal-play game tree, and play it using the normal-play convention.
+Moreover, we may relax a game in any universe to view only its game tree, and then play it using the normal-play convention.
 Formally, we use a map on the group of adorns, where each adorn becomes the trivial element; given a game $G\in \U$, for each atom $\atom{a}$ in each atomic follower of $G$, let $\atom{a}$ $\rightarrow \atom{0}$.
-Denote this normal-play projection of $G\in \U$ by $\xi(G) = G_{\Np}\in \Np$, and we may omit the subscript when the context is clear.
-(Recall also that normal-play has $\nu_L(0)=-1$ and $\nu_R(0)=+1$.)
+Denote this normal-play projection of $G\in \U$ by $G_{\Np}\in \Np$, and we may omit the subscript when the context is clear.

-The `universal' aspects of normal-play may be detected in the following observation and theorems.
+Further universal aspects of normal-play are revealed in the following observation and theorems.